-- Floor: Since we’re using a bucket toilet, the cedar flooring was carried right across the whole deck.
+- Since we were using a bucket toilet, the cedar flooring was carried right across the whole deck.
 We also closed the gaps in the floor inside the shed to prevent critters from getting in.

-- Roof: The shed is the perfect size for a single piece of metal roofing.
-We used a recycled piece of outdoor plywood (though not pressure treated) as the subroof.
-Hopefully, it will last!
+- The shed is the perfect size for a single piece of metal roofing.
+Initially, we used a recycled piece of outdoor plywood (though not pressure treated) as the subroof.

-- Details: The gutter and rain barrel was not just included to keep water away from the base, but also to provide a place to wash hands.
+- The gutter and rain barrel were not just included to keep water away from the base, but also to provide a place to wash hands.
 This was especially important as our property was not serviced.

 i wish i could hear about the real review after you use and clean the toilet. i am curious about the smell problem without separating urine.

 We’ve been using it for 2 years now and it’s not an issue.
 However, we do have a target in the woods that some people use.
 So not everyone pees in the bucket.
 Cheers!